 T: +1 312 266 1000

-The deadline for securing a room directly with the The Ritz-Carlton Chicago hotel has expired.
-However, DLA Piper is holding a small number of rooms in reserve at the special rate of $355 per night.
-Please contact Joy Carlson at email@example.com (preferred method) or +1 312 849 8606 to reserve a room in your name.
+There are a limited number of rooms remaining in our room block at The Ritz-Carlton Chicago hotel for the night of Tuesday, October 16, at the special rate of $355 per night.
+If you need a room for this event, please contact Joy Carlson at firstname.lastname@example.org (preferred method) or +1 312 849 8606 to reserve a room in your name.
+A credit card will be required in order to secure your reservation.

 "Thank you so much for inviting us to the amazing Leadership Summit.
 The speakers and panelists were fantastic, and I am already looking forward to next year's Summit."